hel-astro-lab/runko/docs/shocks.rst

 Tutorial: Collisionless shocks
 ##############################

-In this tutorial we use Runko to run a small nonmagnetized collisionless shock simulation.
+In this tutorial we use Runko to run a small non-magnetized collisionless shock simulation.

 .. image:: https://cdn.jsdelivr.net/gh/natj/pb-utilities@master/movies/shock.gif